ancientlore/whisper/README.md

     // frontMatter holds data scraped from a Markdown page. type frontMatter struct {
         Title    string        `toml:"title" comment:"Title of this page"` Date     time.Time     `toml:"date" comment:"Date the article appears"`
-        Template string    `toml:"template" comment:"The name of the template to use"` Tags     []string  `toml:"tags" comment:"Tags to assign to this article"` Expires time.Duration `toml:"expires" comment:"Use for pages that need an Expires header"` }
+        Template string        `toml:"template" comment:"The name of the template to use"` Tags     []string      `toml:"tags" comment:"Tags to assign to this article"` Expires  time.Duration `toml:"expires" comment:"Use for pages that need an Expires header"` Redirect string        `toml:"redirect" comment:"Issue a redirect to another location"` }

     // pageInfo has information about the current page.